 Further, controlled fire could be the birth of compulsory labor and taxation.
 When humans began coming together to share the fire, their relationships formed new intimacies and power dynamics.
 As today, there would have been a social pressure to gather a constant supply of firewood as the price to pay for benefiting from it.

 Fire was the most important technology in expanding into new terrains and developing early human societies.
 Whoever wielded fire had more power.
-Once the terrains were dominated, early humans began managing the biomes, which benefited certain other life as well, often creating a thriving diversity.
+Once the terrains were dominated, early humans began managing the biomes, which benefited certain other life as well, often creating a new thriving diversity.
 Evidence of more complex management such as still practiced by some native people is found 100,000 – 200,000 years ago.

 Before fire, the human diet was mostly plant based.
-After fire which brought on organized hunting and meat, the human body slowly began adapting with changes in teeth, gut, etc. But at the human biological core, humans remain herbivores, and thrive best with that dietway.
+After fire, which brought on organized hunting and meat, the human body slowly began adapting with changes in teeth, gut, etc. But at the human biological core, humans remain herbivores, and thrive best with that dietway.

 -If you are a raw food vegan you might want to arrange the story of human species to fit that, the impulse of that then you don’t like fire or cooking or hunting.